Limnodynastidae

 Limnodynastidae, commonly known as the Australian ground frogs, is a family of frogs found in Australia, New Guinea, and the Aru Islands.
 They were formerly considered a subfamily of the Myobatrachidae, the other large radiation of terrestrial frogs in Australia, but are now considered a distinct family.
 Both Limnodynastidae and Myobatrachidae are thought to be the only members of the superfamily Myobatrachoidea.

+The earliest fossils of this group are of Platypectrum casca from the Early Eocene.

 Taxonomy

 The following genera are recognised in the family Limnodynastidae: